MicrosoftDocs/msteams-docs/msteams-platform/toolkit/publish.md

 # Publish Teams apps using Teams Toolkit

 After creating the app, you can distribute your app to different scope, such as individual, team, organization, or anyone.
-The distribution depends on multiple factors, including needs, business and technical requirements, and your goal for the app.
-Distribution to different scope may need different review process.
-In general, the bigger the scope, the more review the app needs to go through for security and compliance concerns.
+The distribution depends on multiple factors, including, business and technical requirements, and your goal for the app.
+Distribution to different scope may require different review process.
+In general, the bigger the scope, the more review the app is required to go through for security and compliance concerns.

 ## Prerequisite